 Have a go at ‘smearing’ – using the face of the wall or a volume to climb with your feet.
 For maximum contact with the wall, remember your foot placement and keep your heels dropped.

 7. Falling on Lead

 If your lead belay partner slams you against the wall when catching you, they may want to learn how to catch you more softly.
 This will help improve their advanced climbing technique and give them more control and reducing how hard you hit the wall.

 When high enough, you can slow your climber down by carefully paying out rope as you make the catch.
 Although the fall is longer, the impact into the wall is significantly reduced.

 When climbing, it’s important to know how to tie and secure certain knots properly.
 The clove hitch is one of the most frequently-used knots in outdoor climbing.
 It’s both secure and easy to release at the same time.

 You’ll learn how to safely tie this knot with just one hand, leaving the other hand free to keep holding on to the wall.

 While you may look the part with your climbing gear, locking off your belay plate is a brilliant skill to learn.
-It gives you the chance to keep your climber safe and secure, while freeing your hands to do something else if needed.
+It gives you the chance to keep your climber safe and secure, while freeing your hands to do something else.
 The application of which is mostly used outdoors, but knowing more will always help.

-For good climbers, learning how to use a Prusik is a really worthwhile skill – especially for the outdoors, where getting off the ground or abseiling can be especially difficult.
-It’s hard work ascending a rope using a Prusik, but sometimes, when hand and footholds are scarce, it’s the only option.
+For good climbers, learning how to use a Prusik is a really worthwhile skill.
+This is especially true for the outdoors, where getting off the ground or abseiling can be difficult.
+It’s hard work ascending a rope using a Prusik, but sometimes it’s the only option.

 We show you how to set Prusiks up safely and how best to use them.
 To get started you’ll need carabiners, locks, rope, prusiks and slings.